-- Waxes and oils for products such as wire, sheet steel and fencing
+- Waxes and oils for products such as wire, sheet steel, and fencing

-- Passivation treatments for structural fabrications, conduit and hollowware
+- Passivation treatments

 If wet storage stain does form, the objects should be arranged so that their surfaces dry rapidly.
 Once dry, most stains can be easily removed by brushing with a stiff bristle (not wire) brush.
 If the affected area will not be fully exposed in service or if it will be subject to an extremely humid environment, even superficial white films should be removed with a soft-bristle brush.
 This allows for the successful formation of galvanized coatings’ protective zinc carbonate patina.